 - Perform basic financial computations using Microsoft Excel or a four-function online calculator;

-- Conduct an Authoritative Literature search in the research simulations;
+- Conduct an Authoritative Literature search in the research part of the simulations;

 - Copy and paste words using the standard shortcut keys